Tired-Fox/TEDDecor/README.md

 <p align="center" style="bold">
   To see more testing features like, mocking, setup, result save file types, etc... see the <a href="https://tired-fox.github.io/TEDDecor/teddecor.html" title="Docs" target="_blank">documentation</a>.
 <p>

+## TED markup

+TED is currently in prototyping faze.
+However, if you install the library and run the `examples/TED/example.py` you can see a working version along with how to use it.